Meet LWLG Stock: The Tech Investors Can’t Ignore

 Several developments support this momentum:

-• Commercial Milestones: A Fortune Global 500 customer progressed to Stage 3 of its design win cycle, bringing Lightwave Logic closer to mass-market adoption.
+Commercial Milestones: A Fortune Global 500 customer recently progressed to Stage 3 of its design win cycle, joining four other major industry players currently in the advanced evaluation phase for mass-market adoption.

 Technology Overview